Relintai/pandemonium_engine/README.md

 - Add a script to automate nightly generation.
   (I found 2 old ddr4 memory sticks lying around, and with that I was able to build a good enough computer that can do nightlies and CI.)
+- Try to setup an editor again, and fix PScript's lsp.

 ## Some Long term plans